mkshuvo/e-commerce-store/.plan/shopify-database-replication/design.md

 ## Conclusion

-This comprehensive design document provides the foundation for building a production-ready e-commerce platform with Shopify-compatible functionality.
+This comprehensive design document provides the foundation for building a production-ready e-commerce platform with modern e-commerce functionality.
 The architecture emphasizes:

 - **Scalability**: Horizontal scaling with load balancing and caching
 - **Security**: Multi-layered security with encryption and authorization